 My essay on adoption appears in October Vogue.
 The piece isn’t on line, but who doesn’t want an excuse to buy a copy of Vogue?

-Advance praise for The Mothers:
+Praise for The Mothers:

 "Alternately hysterically funny and heartbreaking….down to the bone stripped-bare honest."-A.M.
 Homes, author of May We Be Forgiven and The Mistress’s Daughter.